+This white paper draws on the expertise of Michele Deitch and Alycia Welch with the Prison and Jail Innovation Lab at the Lyndon B. Johnson School of Public Affairs at the University of Texas, the leading national experts on how to design and operate a facility for women that is clinically grounded, traumainformed, and gender-responsive.
 In the following pages, we present an assessment of how the Rose.
-M Singer jail on Rikers - as well as the plans for the new jail in Kew Gardens - fall short of national best practices.
-We also detail concrete ways that Lincoln could be transformed into a Women's Center for Justice that reduces harm, promotes healing, and breaks the cycle of incarceration, consistent with research-based practices.
+M Signer jail on Rikers - as well as the plans for the new jail in Kew Gardens - fall short of national best practices.
+We also detail concrete ways that Lincoln could be designed and operated to reduce harm, promote healing, and break the cycle of incarceration, consistent with research-based practices.

-This paper draws on the expertise of Michele Deitch and Alycia Welch with the Prison and Jail Innovation Lab at the Lyndon B. Johnson School of Public Affairs at the University of Texas.
 The experts from the Columbia University Justice Lab, led by former Commissioner of the New York City Department of Correction Vincent Schiraldi, provide evidence for the feasibility of implementing national best practices in New York City.
 HR&A Advisors, a mission-driven firm that conducts public policy and real estate analysis, provides case study analysis showing that renovating Lincoln could be completed more quickly and less expensively than new construction at Kew Gardens.

-We have ensured that those who are most impacted by detention in New York City have played a central role in shaping and vetting the analysis and recommendations in this paper.
+We have ensured that those who most impacted be detention in New York City have played a central role in shaping and vetting the analysis and recommendations in this paper.
 To inform this report, the Women's Community Justice Association (WCJA) engaged cis- and trans-women recently released from the Rose M. Singer jail on Rikers Island.
 WCJA also formed a collective of Black women clinicians - all of whom are directly impacted by jail and prison - to shape the operational model recommended in this paper.

 Right now, New York can establish itself as a national leader in how to promote public safety and address the needs of detained women - nearly all of whom are themselves victims of violent crime.
 Construction is slated to begin at the Kew Gardens facility in the coming months.
-To capture the possible savings associated with renovation instead of new construction, New York State and New York City should move quickly to designate and repurpose Lincoln as a stand-alone, trauma-informed Women's Center for Justice.
+To capture the possible savings associated with renovation instead of new construction, New York State and New York City should move quickly to designate and renovate Lincoln as a stand-alone, trauma-informed Women's Center for Justice.